wthirsh/wthirsh.github.io/README.md

 ### Code

-A link to your code must be submitted on BruinLearn, and the course instructor must be able to download and run your code using the dataset.
+A link to your code must be submitted on BruinLearn, and the course instructor must be able to download your code to mark it.
 The code could be in a Google Colab notebook (make sure to *share* the notebook so access is set to **Anyone with the link**), or you could upload the code into a separate GitHub repository, or you could upload the code into the `assets` directory of your website and link to it.